apache/airflow/docs/helm-chart/manage-dags-files.rst

 Mounting DAGs from an externally populated PVC
 ----------------------------------------------

 In this approach, Airflow will read the DAGs from a PVC which has ``ReadOnlyMany`` or ``ReadWriteMany`` access mode.
-You will have to ensure that the PVC is populated/updated with the required DAGs. (this won't be handled by the chart) You can pass in the name of the volume claim to the chart.
+You will have to ensure that the PVC is populated/updated with the required DAGs (this won't be handled by the chart).
+You pass in the name of the volume claim to the chart:

 .. code-block:: bash